highcharts/highcharts/docs/advanced-chart-features/pie-datalabels-alignment.md

 **crookedLine**

-This option can be used with crookDistance parameter.
+This option can be used with the `crookDistance` parameter.
 It defines how far from the vertical plot edge the connector path should be crooked.
-Using `crookedLine` has the most sense (in most of the cases) when `alignTo` is set.
+Using `crookedLine` makes the most sense (in most cases) when `alignTo` is set.

     dataLabels: {